 • Home front and societal impact

-So, stay with the following.
+So, if you are interested in this part of Canada's history, stay with the following.

 Canada's Entry into World War I